libretro/docs/docs/guides/import-content.md

 !!! note
     Certain releases of Retroarch (e.g. Windows), come with the database files out-of-the-box.

 From the RetroArch main menu select "Online Updater", then choose "Update Databases".
+Also update core info files.

 Wait for the download to finish.